Tuesday, December 1, 2009

 I remember being at a conference and remarking that 'Craft' does not exist anymore to which someone replied "I don't know how I'm going to live without their Mac and Cheese."
 Yes, it's true, the most popular thoughts about Craft have to do with pasta not plaster.
 And that pasta is also a good example of why the other Craft is dying.
 One box plus once sauce packet plus milk and butter and you have a complete meal in one pot.
 What could be easier?
 Oh, except for the easier version that you just microwave and eat?
 Yes, that is easier.

 Here in America, we are fixated on convenience.
 We now install plumbing lines in houses made entirely of plastic tubes that clip and glue together without any soldering at all.
 We have ceilings made up of tiles that we just drop into a grid, and we have mouldings and false beams made of Styrofoam that you cut with a utility knife and glue to your wall.
 People are not interested in craft because craft takes time and time is money.
 Here in America, we only care about getting the best version of something for the cheapest price so that we can keep as much money for ourselves.
 Forget about the betterment of society.
 Forget about creating an urban fabric where each building actually enhances the other buildings around it.
 That only happens in those Socialist European countries.
 No, here in America, we would rather hire an uneducated laborer to glue some fake stone to the front of our house than pay a fourth generation mason to work each piece perfectly.
-Here in America, we would rather go down to the discount furniture superstore and buy a dresser (that was made in a country where factory workers make 6 cents an hour) than pay a woodworker to create an heirloom piece of furniture.
+Here in America, we would rather go down to the discount furniture superstore and buy a dresser made cheaply in a foreign country than pay a woodworker to create an heirloom piece of furniture.
 Those kind of luxuries are reserved for the wealthy and those who can afford such quality.

 2. Instead of purchasing lots of cheap things, purchase a few things of good quality.
 This will encourage more businesses to focus on quality items rather than cheap items.